Why Consider Hydrotherapy?

 What is Involved in a Hydrotherapy Session?

 Physiotherapists will assess you and then prescribe personalised exercises for you.
 Hydrotherapy exercises utilise the buoyancy of the water (floating properties).
 Your body weight is reduced by up to 90% in the water, making exercising very effective in improving mobility and strength.
-Moreover, you will not have to worry about falling over, which makes it the perfect place to practise your balance improvement exercises!
+Moreover, you will not have to worry about falling over, making it the perfect place to practise your balance improvement exercises!

 Is Hydrotherapy the Right Treatment for You?